Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 10/28

+1. Remember that closures pass values by reference, not by value.
+The solution is to use Immediately Invoked Function Expressions.

 ## 10/27

 1. Nan means that the value of a variable does not fit into the IEEE stand for representing numbers.